sunghakang/WeakIdent/README.md

 This repository provides implementation details of WeakIdent using Matlab and using Python.

+Script for **identifying differential equations** using WeakIdent.

+This repo provides implementation details of WeakIdent using Python.

 Copyright 2022, All Rights Reserved

-Code author:  Mengyi Tang Rajchel
+**Code author:  Mengyi Tang Rajchel**

-For Paper, "[WeakIdent: Weak formulation for Identifying Differential Equation using Narrow-fit and Trimming](https://arxiv.org/abs/2211.03134)" by Mengyi Tang, Wenjing Liao, Rachel Kuske and Sung Ha Kang.
+For Paper, "[:link:WeakIdent: Weak formulation for Identifying Differential Equation using Narrow-fit and Trimming](https://arxiv.org/abs/2211.03134)" by Mengyi Tang, Wenjing Liao, Rachel Kuske and Sung Ha Kang.

-If you found WeakIdent useful in your research, please consider cite
+:blush: If you found WeakIdent useful in your research, please consider cite us:

 ```
 @misc{tang2022weakident,